Ancient Macedonians: Temenids and Argeads

 The earliest sources, Herodotus and Thucydides, called the royal family "Temenidae".
 In later sources (Strabo, Appian, Pausanias) the term "Argeadae" was introduced.
 However, Appian said that the term Argeadae referred to a leading Macedonian tribe rather than the name of the ruling dynasty.
 The connection of the Argead name to the royal family is uncertain.
 The words "Argead" and "Argive" derive via Latin Argīvus from Ἀργεῖος (Argeios), meaning "of or from Argos", and is first attested in Homer, where it was also used as a collective designation for the Greeks ("Ἀργείων Δαναῶν", Argive Danaans).
 The most common connection to the royal family, as written by Herodotus, is with Peloponnesian Argos.
 Appian connects it with Orestian Argos.
-According to another tradition mentioned by Justin, the name was adopted after Caranus moved Macedonia's capital from Edessa to Aegae, thus appropriating the name of the city for its citizens.
+According to another tradition mentioned by Justin, the name was adopted after Caranus seized the city of Edessa and renamed it Aegae, thereby calling the inhabitants Aegeatae.
 A figure, Argeas, is mentioned in the Iliad (16.417).

 Taking Herodotus's lineage account as the most trustworthy, Appian said that after Perdiccas, six successive heirs ruled: Argeus, Philip, Aeropus, Alcetas, Amyntas and Alexander.
 Amyntas I (r.
 547 – 498 BC) ruled at the time of the Persian invasion of Paeonia and when Macedon became a vassal state of Achaemenid Persia.
 However, Alexander I (r.
 498 – 454 BC) is the first truly historic figure.
 Based on this line of succession and an estimated average rule of 25 to 30 years, the beginnings of the Macedonian dynasty have thus been traditionally dated to 750 BC.
 Hammond supports the traditional view that the Temenidae did arrive from the Peloponnese and took charge of Macedonian leadership, possibly usurping rule from a native "Argead" dynasty with Illyrian help.
 However, other scholars doubt the veracity of their Peloponnesian origins.
 For example, Miltiades Hatzopoulos takes Appian's testimony to mean that the royal lineage imposed itself onto the tribes of the Middle Heliacmon from Argos Orestikon, whilst Eugene N. Borza argues that the Argeads were a family of notables hailing from Vergina.